Sorry, Jesus, but ancient Greek myths were the inspiration behind the stories in the Bible’s New Testament and Old Testament.

 How do I know this?
 Because the proof is right here.

 The only reason I’m saying this is because Santa is fun, and no one wants to see the end of Santa.

-The differences between the New Testament and the Old Testament
+New Testament and Old Testament Differences

-The New Testament is the latest and greatest book, which mainly tells the story of Jesus Christ and his disciples, with a bonus of how loyal followers of Jesus can be saved at the end of time.
+The New Testament is the latest and greatest book, which focuses on telling the story of Jesus Christ and his disciples via the gospels of Matthew, Mark, Luke, and John.

 The Old Testament goes back even further before the time of Jesus when they were still doing sacrifices and other bizarre things.

-Christians don’t worry too much about the Old Testament anymore because the New Testament aimed to override all of the other previous instructions set by God in the Old Testament.
-It’s basically a complete rewrite!
+Christians don’t worry too much about the Old Testament anymore because the New Testament did an excellent job of overriding all of the other previous instructions set by God in the Old Testament.

 For example, in the Old Testament, it was an eye for an eye if someone had wronged you.

-The Greek Myths in the Bible
+Greek Myths in the Bible

 Greek myths are the true source behind many of the tales that Christians believe.

-You may start wondering why anyone on earth would want to oppose the Greek Gods and Goddesses by trying to convince everyone that another God exists.
+You will probably wonder why anyone on earth would want to oppose the Greek Gods and Goddesses by trying to convince everyone that another God exists.

 Why didn’t Jesus Christ show up in Athens?

-Using men (Apostles) to spread the word doesn’t count if the message was considered important.
-Yeah, sure, no one would want to stay on earth for that long time if you could go back to paradise.
-The problem with this is that it shows a lack of care.
+I can understand why no one would want to stay on earth for that long when you could go back to paradise.
+However, the biggest problem with rushing things is the lack of care.

 Who came first, the Greek Gods or Jesus Christ?